 Unless it's an interest-only loan which would be mapped to the Trading Account.

-Loan repayments are entered as sub-accounts under the relevant Balance Sheet liability account.
+Loan repayments are entered as a Projection under the relevant Balance Sheet liability account.

 Annual Leave Provision → Provision for Leave